 - Use the CPython implementation.

-- Use venv or virtualenv to manage multiple installations.
+- Use pipenv to manage packages and installations.

 The Python Wiki makes it clear that Python 3 is the better choice: